lscalese/iris-config-api/README.md

 ## Export configuration

 This is an important feature to export existing configurations.
-It's useful to generate a JSON document from an existing installation to create an automation script for further installation.
+It could be useful to generate a configuration document and create a script for a further install.

 Firstable, create a filter as follow and then call `export` method.: